Investment Process

 Performance Source: Artisan Partners/Russell.
 Data & Statistics Sources: Artisan Partners/Russell/GICS.
 Sector exposure percentages reflect sector designations as currently classified by GICS.
 Annual turnover is reported as of the Fund’s fiscal year end.
 Artisan Partners may exclude outlier data and certain securities which lack applicable attributes, such as private securities when calculating portfolio statistics.
 If information is unavailable for a particular security Artisan may use data from a related security to calculate portfolio statistics.
 For the purpose of determining the Fund's holdings, securities of the same issuer are aggregated to determine the weight in the Fund.
 Cash weighting includes cash and cash equivalents.
 Totals may not sum due to rounding.

 Median is the data's midpoint value.
 Market Cap (USD) is the aggregate value of all of a company's outstanding equity securities.
 Weighted Average is the average of values weighted to the data set's composition.
 Weighted Harmonic Average is a calculation of weighted average commonly used for rates or ratios.
 Price-to-Earnings Ratio (P/E Ratio) measures how expensive a stock is.
 Earnings figures used for FY1 and FY2 are estimates for the current and next unreported fiscal years.
-LT EPS Growth Rate is the average of the 3-5 year forecasted EPS growth rate of a company.
+Hist.
+3 Yr Sales Growth is the average growth rate of a company’s sales over the past three years.
 LT Debt/Capital is the long-term debt to total capital relationship of each company within the portfolio.
 Active Share is defined as the percentage of a portfolio that differs from its benchmark index.
 Active Share can range from 0% for an index fund that perfectly mirrors its benchmark to 100% for a portfolio with no overlap with an index.
 Annual Turnover is a measure of the trading activity in an investment portfolio—how often securities are bought and sold by a portfolio.

 Russell Midcap® Index measures the performance of roughly 800 US mid-cap companies.
 Russell Midcap® Growth Index measures the performance of US mid-cap companies with higher price/book ratios and forecasted growth values.
 The index(es) are unmanaged; include net reinvested dividends; do not reflect fees or expenses; and are not available for direct investment.